trevorkask/Data-Manager/README.md

 - Data from Kaggle and NBA.com

 ## Challenges faced
-- Difficuly in actualising the program into a website or an app
+- Difficulty in actualizing the program into a website or an app
-- Limited knowledge in databases that prevents me from updating the data automatically
+- Limited knowledge of databases that prevents me from updating the data automatically

 ## Tasks left
 - Fix up the algorithm file that performs the analysis part of the program